mgsystemsdev/Dmrb/CONFIGURATION.md

 5. Deploy!

-## 🔄 Auto-Refresh
+## 🔄 Auto-Refresh & Data Source

-The dashboard automatically refreshes data every **5 minutes** when running.
+Use the sidebar's Data Controls (standardized via `ui.refresh_controls`) to:

-You can also manually refresh:
+- Manually refresh data (clears caches and reloads), and
-- Click **🔄 Refresh Data** button in the sidebar
+- See the active data source (☁️ Google Sheets or Local Excel).
-- All cached data will be cleared and reloaded
+When installed, `streamlit-autorefresh` enables a 5-minute auto-refresh.

 ## 📊 Required Sheets